Study Plan for the ACT

 Day 17: Take a mock test to track your progress.

 Day 18-23: Spend these six days in solving practice questions of all sections.
 Do not forget to include vocabulary and reading practice into your study routine.
-Now, increase your studying time to 8 hours daily if you haven't already done so.
-Reading practice can also be increased to an hour every day.
+Now, increase your studying time to 8 hours daily if you have not already done so.
+Preparation for the Reading section can also be increased to an hour every day.

 Day 24: It is time to take another mock test!
 You would probably have shown a great deal of improvement by now.
 Identify where you are losing marks in individual sections.